GIALaboratory/gialaboratory.github.io/report-results/docs/index.md

 ### API Keys

 API keys are used to authenticate and authorize requests to the API.
-A plan may have multiple keys and any key may be revoked without affecting other keys on the plan.
+A plan may have multiple keys and you may revoke any key without affecting other keys on the plan.

 __Important:__ For your protection, you must securely store these keys and they must not be shared!
 You are responsible for taking all precautions to safeguard access to the keys.